How much does an SSDI lawyer cost? SSDI attorney fees can range from $0 to about $6,000, but they only get paid if your application is successful.

 First, there are generally no upfront fees and you only pay if your case is successful.

-Second, if your claim is successful, the cost will generally be 25% of your backpay award up to a maximum of $6,000.
+Second, if your claim is successful, the SSDI attorney's fees will generally be 25% of your backpay award.
+And due to Social Security disability attorney fee limits, SSDI lawyers' fees generally cannot exceed a maximum of $6,000.

-Third, SSA will typically pay your lawyer directly from your backpay award.
+Third, the SSA will typically pay your SSDI lawyer's fees directly from your backpay award.
 As discussed, you may be responsible for some moderate costs including copying or postage expenses, but your fee agreement will cover who is responsible for paying these legal costs (and when).